Lin Jiang

 Florida State University

-My research interests lie in generative AI, diffusion models, and cyber-physical systems.
+My research interests lie in generative AI, diffusion models, trustworthy decision-making and cyber-physical systems.
 Currently, I study diffusion-based time-series generation from multiple perspectives, including fidelity, diversity, efficiency, and scalability.
 Within this area, I am especially interested in extreme-aware generation.
 I have received the Graduate Student Research Award and the Ted and Syauchen Baker Scholarship from Florida State University, as well as travel grants to attend IJCAI, SDM, and KDD.
 I welcome conversations and collaborations, including directions beyond my present projects.

 My publications are listed on the Publications page and on Google Scholar.